Forrestal Village

-Forrestal Village is a 720000 sqft, 52 acre mixed-use retail and office complex in Plainsboro Township, Middlesex County, New Jersey, along Route 1.
+Forrestal Village is a 720000 sqft, 52 acre mixed-use retail and office complex in Plainsboro Township, Middlesex County, New Jersey, along U.S. Route 1.
 Despite being in Plainsboro it has a Princeton address.
 It is just north of Princeton University's Forrestal campus and is named for James Forrestal.
-The center is anchored by Can Do Fitness (an upscale chain of fitness centers in the northeast) and a Westin hotel.
+The center is anchored by Can Do Fitness (a chain of fitness centers in the northeast) and a Westin hotel.
 In recent years, it has suffered a sharp decline, turning into a dead mall.
-Renovations and rebranding as an "office" complex are underway to bring customers back.
+Renovations and rebranding as an office complex are underway to draw customers.
 The center has spawned some development in the area, including an adjacent office complex and several apartment and condo communities, including Princeton Windrows, which is right across the street.

+Princeton Forrestal Village is designated for Office, Medical, Research, Education, Dwellings, Industrial and Commercial  development.

 History

-Princeton Forrestal Village broke ground in 1986 on land leased from Princeton University, at Route 1 and College Farm Road.
+Princeton Forrestal Village broke ground in 1986 on land leased from Princeton University, at U.S. Route 1 and College Farm Road.
 A cloverleaf interchange was completed at the intersection to ease the congestion of the then-planned center.
 The center's developer ultimately paid for the intersection after a two-year battle against the Robert Wood Johnson Foundation.

 Designed by Sasaki Associates of Watertown, Massachusetts, and Bower Lewis Thrower/Architects of Philadelphia, the initial goal of the center was to "Create a retail mix that will not just bring people in every few weeks like the regional malls do".

 When it opened, it contained nightclubs, several restaurants, a 300-room Marriott hotel, an indoor food court, and many upscale stores, all set up in an open-air Main Street-style village area.
 To lure "everyday" shoppers, a barbershop, a tailor and custom shirt shop, a shoe repair establishment, an express mail operation and a video rental store were also opened.

 Since the area was surrounded by competitors, such as downtown Princeton, Palmer Square, and the Quaker Bridge Mall, it was not as successful as planned.
 As many of the upscale tenants moved out, the owners brought in outlet stores and the Forrestal Village became an outlet mall.
 The concept was successful for a brief period.